States spending the most on fireworks - NewsBreak

 In the modern-day U.S., consumer fireworks are a $1.9 billion dollar business .
 Most of that consumption occurs right around the Fourth of July—and in all states but one (Massachusetts), some types of fireworks are legal to buy.
 Several states have additional restrictions on airborne fireworks, but allow sparklers and other, less powerful fireworks.

 Americans’ love of fireworks isn’t limited to Independence Day, though: “Display fireworks,” which are used in commercial displays rather than set off by consumers, amounted to $262 million in revenue in 2021 .
-Even in states in which consumer fireworks are tightly regulated, fireworks shows still happen regularly at sporting events, festivals, and concerts.
+Even in states in which consumer fireworks are tightly regulated, fireworks shows still happen regularly at sporting events, festivals, and concerts.2022 Fourth of July fireworks dates, times in Connecticut

 States that tightly regulate fireworks have a solid rationale: exploding things can be dangerous.
 ValuePenguin reports a 538% spike in injuries on July 4 compared to the third.
 Even sparklers pose threats, as they reach extremely hot temperatures and cause burns to children every year.
 There are some key steps to keeping everyone safe: Don’t let kids near the fireworks, keep cold water on hand, and don’t go anywhere near any airborne fireworks after they’ve been lit; even if they appear to be dormant, throw water on them first just in case.